pskgokul/project-help/readme.md

 * Appropriate paper and book references at the bottom of the document.
 Use [APA style](https://www.citationmachine.net/apa).

+* I encourage you to write a report that is a hybrid between a wikipedia article (a bit more general audience) and a scholarpedia article (a bit more technical).
+For example, try:
+	* Including some history and example applications in your report (wikipedia-style)
+	* Including some pseudocode and some degree of neuance via equations (scholarpedia-style)

 ## What your report should not contain

 * Videos (GIF is acceptable if you can get it to work, though)